 Bonding over affordable housing in Miami-Dade

-Kenneth H. Thomas, a bank analyst and longtime Miami resident, founded a bond fund called the Community Development Fund, designed to stimulate mortgage lending by banks to people earning about $40,000 or less.
-The fund takes mortgage loans off of banks’ books, which Thomas hopes will free them up to make more such loans.
+Last spring, Thomas founded a bond fund called the Community Development Fund, which puts together portfolios of mortgage loans it buys from banks.
+The fund is meant to stimulate mortgage lending by banks to people earning about $40,000 or less by taking those loans — and the associated risk — off the banks’ books.
 In a recent transaction, for example, it bought about $1 million in loans on homes that sold for $140,000 to $180,000 each.

 The fund’s investors must be federally insured banks that contribute a minimum of $1 million each.
 Seven Florida banks helped provide the $25 million in initial funding for the Community Development Fund.
 When banks buy shares in the fund, the fund earmarks the investment specifically to buy loan packages in the investing bank’s community.